AntoineAssal/School-Notes/COMP-346-OperatingSystems/Before Midterm/Process_Synchronization.md

 #### Critical Section Requirements
 A solution to the critical-section problem must satisfy the following three requirements:
 1. **Mutual Exclusion**
-		If process $P_i$  , is executing in its `critical section`, then no other processes can be executing in their critical sections.
+		If process P_i  , is executing in its `critical section`, then no other processes can be executing in their critical sections.
 1. **Progress**
 		If no process is executing in its `critical section` and some processes wish to enter their `critical sections`, then only those processes that are not executing in their remainder sections can participate in the decision on which will enter its critical section next, and this selection cannot be postponed indefinitely.
 	>Lets say that at some point of time there are no processes in critical section.